 Toss in your spices, lime juice, and apple cider vinegar, and stir to combine.
 Grab a chip and sample your finished product!
 Feel free to adjust the spice ratio to your liking.

 And you’re done!
-I told you this dip was easy.
-The flavors in this dip will mesh together as they sit, so you could easily make this a day or two before your event, as long as you kept it stored in the refrigerator.
+I told you this cowboy caviar dip was easy.
+The flavors in this appetizer will mesh together as they sit, so you could easily make this a day or two before your event, as long as you kept it stored in the refrigerator.

 - 1 15 oz. can black beans drained and rinsed